mailgun/groupcache/README.md

 ```
 ### Note
-The call to `groupcache.NewHTTPPoolOpts()` is a bit misleading. `NewHTTPPoolOpts()` creates a new pool internally within the `groupcache` package where it is uitilized by any groups created.
-The `pool` returned is only a pointer to the internallly registered pool so the caller can update the peers in the pool as needed.
+The call to `groupcache.NewHTTPPoolOpts()` is a bit misleading. `NewHTTPPoolOpts()`
+creates a new pool internally within the `groupcache` package where it is utilized
+by any groups created.
+The `pool` returned is only a pointer to the internally
+registered pool so the caller can update the peers in the pool as needed.